An overview of UK Data Protection Law

 What is data protection?

-Data protection is about defending individuals’ personal information against accidental or unlawful destruction, loss, alteration, unauthorised disclosure, or access, and ensuring it is processed fairly.
+Data protection is about defending individuals’ personal information against destruction, loss, alteration, unauthorised disclosure or access, and ensuring it is processed fairly.

-Organisations have a duty to protect the personal information they hold and to ensure that it is only used for the purpose for which it was collected.
+Organisations have a legal obligation to protect the personal information they hold and to ensure that it is used only for the purpose for which it was collected.

-Which data protection laws apply in the UK after Brexit?
+Which data protection laws apply in the UK?

 Learn more about the GDPR